pavelO11/pavelO11/README.md

 I use such frameworks as React, Next, Vue, Nuxt, all the time I try to go deeper into the studied technologies and discover new ones.
 I am always improving my skills in JavaScript, TypeScript, studying them in depth.

-My own [Telegram channel](https://t.me/p1WebDev) where you can find out more about me
+My own [Telegram channel](https://t.me/p1WebDev) where you can find out more about me!

 ### Contacts ☎️
 *  📲 You can contact me by writing to me in [Telegram](https://t.me/p11baby)